Rocky Mountain spotted fever

 RMSF symptoms usually appear within 2 – 14 days after a tick bite.
 Early signs often resemble the flu, which can make the infection tricky to spot.
 Symptoms typically include high fever, chills, severe headache, muscle aches and joint pain, and fatigue.
 Some patients may also experience nausea, vomiting, or abdominal pain.

-A key feature of Rocky Mountain spotted fever is a distinctive rash that often appears 2 – 5 days after the fever begins.
 The rash typically starts as small, flat, pink spots on the wrists, ankles, or forearms and can spread to the trunk, palms, and soles.
 In some cases, the spots may become raised or develop a purplish color.
 However, not everyone develops the rash.

 Rocky Mountain spotted fever weakens small blood vessels throughout the body, giving rise to its characteristic rash.
 The widespread damage to the blood vessels allows the bacteria to spread to the heart and brain — and can quickly lead to death in those under age 4, over the age of 60, or those whose immune systems are compromised.